All Episodes

 I'm the one that wobbles.

-How concerned are you over the this push to have all of the laws and rules changed at the last minute?
+How concerned are you over this push to have all of the laws and rules changed at the last minute?

-Oh, I'm extraordinarily concerned.
+Well, I'm extraordinarily concerned.

-And it's just obvious.
+I mean, it's just obvious.

-And it's it's amazing to me now but remember, the Democrat deal all this is they are in the business of winning the election, even if it means stealing it.
+But remember, the Democrat deal all this is they are in the business of winning the election, even if it means stealing it.

 It's obvious.